WAKABAYASHI BREWING in Nagano

 Local materials

-The press machine and the liquor bag containing the mash are thoroughly washed each time, and the mash is divided into sake in a clean condition to maximize the goodness of the mash.
-Press slowly for 24 hours without applying sudden pressure so as not to put a load on the mash.
+The pressing machine and the sake bags used to store the mash are all washed every time, and the mash is pressed in a clean state to maximize the quality of the mash.
+By pressing slowly without applying sudden pressure, the mash is finished with a gentle, mellow flavor.